redwoodjs/redwoodjs-com-archive/cookbook/GoTrue_Auth.md

 ## Prerequisites

-Before getting started, there's a few steps you should have completed:
+Before getting started, there are a few steps you should have completed:

 - [Create a Redwood app](https://redwoodjs.com/tutorial/installation-starting-development)
 - [Create a Netlify account](https://www.netlify.com/)